Psychlist1972/Windows-10-PowerShell-MIDI/README.md

 ## How do I use it?

-To use the MIDI API from PowerShell, copy the compiled C# DLL to the folder where your script resides (or some other convenient location) and update the import path in the script.
+To use the MIDI API from PowerShell, copy the compiled C# DLL (PeteBrown.PowerShell.Midi.dll) from the /bin/debug folder to the folder where your script resides (or some other convenient location) and update the import path in the script to point to it.
+Then follow the examples in the scripts for how to send and receive events.
+The rest is just PowerShell.

 Requires Windows 10 and .NET (installed with Windows 10), plus a little imagination.